 An education reform pioneer and philanthropic leader for three decades, international businessman Lowell Milken has provided his expertise, guidance and resources to a diverse range of organizations and initiatives as chairman and founder of the Lowell Milken Family Foundation.

 Spurred by TAP's rapid growth, proven results and increasing demand, Lowell Milken established the National Institute for Excellence in Teaching (NIET) in 2005 as an independent public charity to support and manage TAP nationwide.
 NIET actively partners with states, districts and schools to ensure TAP's effectiveness and sustainability in a wide range of urban, rural and suburban schools across America.
 NIET brings innovative services, support and solutions to schools, districts and states to improve educator effectiveness.
-Based on over a decade of experience in teacher quality initiatives in schools across the country, the Best Practices Center works with states, districts and schools to design powerful teacher evaluation systems, deliver job embedded professional development, implement performance based compensation systems based on multiple measures and train teacher leaders in schools.
+Based on over a decade of experience in teacher quality initiatives in schools across the country, NIET works with states, districts and schools to design powerful teacher evaluation systems, deliver job embedded professional development, implement performance based compensation systems based on multiple measures and train teacher leaders in schools.

 In 2011, the Lowell Milken Institute for Business Law and Policy at UCLA School of Law, was established to extend greater opportunities to UCLA law students, faculty, young law practitioners and alumni.
 Building on UCLA School of Law's already outstanding programs, the Lowell Milken Institute provides expanded studies on business law and policy, clinical experience, additional research opportunities for faculty, along with faculty fellowships, student scholarships and awards.
 The knowledge, skills and experience available through the Lowell Milken Institute will help ensure that students are prepared to not only assume leadership roles in the practice of law, but also in the areas of business, government, and philanthropy.